cewing/codefellows_f2_python/source/session02.rst

 A way to store a bunch of stuff in order

-called "array" in other languages
+Pretty much like an "array" or "vector" in other languages

 .. code-block:: python